-The Director of the South College Office of Sponsored Programs and Research (OSPR) and the IRB Coordinator will serve on the IRB as ex-officio members with voting privileges.
+The IRB Coordinator will serve on the IRB as an ex-officio member with voting privileges.

 IRB membership roster.
 The IRB Coordinator will submit a copy of the IRB membership roster to the U.S. Department of Health and Human Services' Office for Human Research Protections along with registration renewals or updates as necessary.
-The membership of the IRB is also maintained by the South College Office of Sponsored Programs.
+The membership of the IRB is also maintained by the South College Institutional Official.